EMS Subjects

 Types of EMS Workers

 The Texas EMS format can be used as a model for most EMS systems.
-While there are variations between Texas and other states, there is enough variation within Texas alone to give you an understanding of EMS in general.
+While there are variations between Texas and other states, there is even enough variation within Texas alone to give you that we could consider this just a basic understanding of EMS in general.

 Emergency Medical Services, in general, appears to be a misunderstood concept.
 But this is not just in Texas.
 People all over the U.S. sometimes seem to not know the difference between an “EMT” and a “Paramedic”.
 The following is how EMS is organized and run in Texas.
 It is similar for just about everywhere in the U.S.

 Many states, including Texas, have adopted the standards and tests of The National Registry of Emergency Medical Technicians.
 (NREMT) Note: Passing a NREMT exam does not automatically give one a license or certification to work as an EMT.
-A state can use this as just a part of it's certification process.
+A state or other jurisdiction can use this as just part of it's certification process.
+A city might require that a paramedic be certified by the National Registry, the state and then tested and approved by the county or other medical director.

 Starting with the lowest amount of training, the following is a description of the different levels of (Pre-hospital) Emergency Medical Services in Texas.